Nassier Wahab

 Mohd.
 Nasir bin Abd.
 Wahab (18 April 1962 – 5 December 2019), commonly known as Nassier Wahab, was a Malaysian singer and actor.
 He was nominated as the popular male singer (ABPBH) in 1987 and 2004.
 On 15 May 2017, he was awarded the Darjah Indera Mahkota Pahang (DIMP) by the Sultan of Pahang, Ahmad Shah of Pahang, who carries the title of Dato'.

 Early life and education

 Mohd.
 Nasir bin Abd.
 Wahab was born on 18 April 1962 in Kota Kuala Muda, Kedah.
 He grew up in Teluk Air Tawar, Seberang Perai Utara, Penang.
 He is the 12th child out of 14 siblings.

+He received his secondary education at SMK Ibrahim.

 In an effort to advance his career, he has a certificate in Music Theory and Technology from Joseph Chamberlain College, Birmingham, United Kingdom.

 Career

 Nassier duetted with singer Ramlah Ram for the album Sekali Aku Jatuh Cinta in November 1988 with pop rhythm and Nusantara rhythm.
 The album Suara Hati was published by Ramli M. S. in 1992.
 His 13th album is titled Ke Puncak Persada.
 The album Memori Cinta Luka is published by the company MCAT Sdn.
 Ltd. (2004).

 Nassier sang in nightclubs at Royal Selangor Club, Kuala Lumpur.
 He once acted in Si Jantung Hati with A. R. Badul, Ibrahim Din and Faridah Fasha.
 In the drama Last Episode, he teamed up with actors Eman Manan and Sheila Rusly.